-The requirements set forth in this document are intended to be consistent with those contained in IEEE Std 1547, Standard for Interconnecting Distributed Resources with Electric Power Systems.
-The requirements in IEEE Std 1547 above and beyond those contained in this document shall be followed1.
+The requirements set forth in this document are intended to be consistent with those contained in the most current version of IEEE Std 1547, Standard for Interconnecting Distributed Resources with Electric Power Systems.
+The requirements in IEEE Std 1547 above and beyond those contained in this document shall be followed Any other Standards included in or referenced to in IEEE Std 1547 shall be adhered to.